Most Famous Logos with a Butterfly

 Logo Nick Jr

-On the children’s TV channel Nick Jr. the logo has many options.
-Now, these are different versions of the inscription, but earlier images of animals, plants, objects, birds, and men were relevant.
-Each emblem consisted of a large and a small object, a symbol that preschoolers can watch shows with their parents.
-One logo used throughout 2003-2009 featured butterflies: on the left, a large orange one; on the right, a small blue one.
-The first one had “Nick” written in white; the second had the letters “Jr” with a registered trademark sign instead of a dot.
-The adult butterfly had a wide smile and eyes with long eyelashes.
-At the same time, the child could be recognized by a single tooth in the mouth.
-The mother’s wings were decorated with dark orange circles and ovals, and the baby had dark blue stripes.
+On the children’s TV channel Nick Jr., the logo has many variations.
+Now, it is different variants of the inscription, but earlier, the images of animals, plants, objects, birds, and people were relevant.
+Each emblem consisted of a large and a small object, a symbol that preschoolers could watch programs with their parents.
+One of the emblems used throughout 2003-2009 featured butterflies: a large orange one on the left and a small blue one on the right.
+The first butterfly had “Nick” written in white on the first butterfly, and the second butterfly had the letters “Jr” with a registered trademark mark instead of a dot.
+The adult butterfly had a wide smile and eyes with long lashes.
+The baby, meanwhile, was recognizable by the single tooth in its mouth.
+The mother’s wings were decorated with dark orange circles and ovals, while the baby had dark blue stripes.

 MSN